HTTPArchive/almanac.httparchive.org/src/content/en/2024/structured-data.md

   height=441
 )}}

-The platform's **enhanced metadata** properties, such as `twitter:data1` and `twitter:label1`, which support **rich card features**, have seen coordinated growth, now appearing on **13.36% of mobile pages**.
-This indicates the increasing use of **Twitter Cards** for more detailed content representations, such as for **product listings** or **event details**.
+The platform's enhanced metadata properties, such as `twitter:data1` and `twitter:label1`, which support rich card features, have seen coordinated growth, now appearing on 13.36% of mobile pages.
+This indicates the increasing use of Twitter Cards for more detailed content representations, such as for product listings or event details.

-While **X** has undergone major branding changes, the **metadata architecture** it introduced remains critical for webmasters and SEO professionals, ensuring content shared on social media is **engaging**, **informative**, and **optimized** for interaction.
-This highlights the platform's enduring importance in the **social media and metadata ecosystem**.
+While X has undergone major branding changes, the metadata architecture it introduced remains critical for webmasters and SEO professionals, ensuring content shared on social media is engaging, informative, and optimized for interaction.
+This highlights the platform's enduring importance in the social media and metadata ecosystem.

 ## Facebook

-Facebook-specific meta tags have seen a marked decline in usage between 2022 and 2024, reflecting the broader industry shift toward **Open Graph** as the preferred format for **social sharing metadata**.
-The `fb:app_id` tag, once widely used to integrate apps with the Facebook platform, now appears on only **4.9% of mobile pages**, down from previous years.
-Similarly, administrative tags like `fb:admins` have dropped to just **2.4%**, serving primarily for backend management rather than enhancing content visibility.
+Facebook-specific meta tags have seen a marked decline in usage between 2022 and 2024, reflecting the broader industry shift toward Open Graph as the preferred format for social sharing metadata.
+The `fb:app_id` tag, once widely used to integrate apps with the Facebook platform, now appears on only 4.9% of mobile pages, down from previous years.
+Similarly, administrative tags like `fb:admins` have dropped to just 2.4%, serving primarily for backend management rather than enhancing content visibility.

 {{ figure_markup(
   image="facebook-meta-tag-usage-by-year-mobile.png",